HolgerPeters/blog/_drafts/bootstrap_bayes.md

 claim the interpretational sovereignty over nothing less than the *Theory of Probability*.

-frequentism and Bayesianism are both established approaches to statistics.
+Frequentism and Bayesianism are both established approaches to statistics.
 Their differences start, with their core definitions. frequentism treats probabilities as ratios of frequency-counts collected from an infinite number of